mohammadzainabbas/fizyr-assessment/README.md

 ### Core Logic

-The application fetches air quality measurements (PM2.5, PM10, O3, etc.) from the [OpenAQ API v3](https://docs.openaq.org/reference/measurements_get_v3_measurements_get) for a predefined list of countries (NL, DE, FR, GR, ES, PK).
-This data, including location details and timestamps, is then stored in a PostgreSQL database.
+The application fetches air quality data for a predefined list of countries (NL, DE, FR, GR, ES, PK) using the [OpenAQ API v3](https://docs.openaq.org/).
+It first retrieves locations for a country, then fetches measurements for each sensor at those locations.
+This data, including location details, sensor info, and timestamps, is then stored in a PostgreSQL database.

 The core functionality is exposed through an interactive Command Line Interface (CLI) built using `dialoguer`, allowing users to:
 1. Initialize the database schema.